bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_8.png)
-most of the jobs require two years of experience
+Most of the jobs require two years of experience
 also wether education or experience is prefered:
 ```
 x1=df['SCHOOL_TYPE'].value_counts()[0]